-Here are 7 tips for moving with kids that will ease the stress for everyone involved:
+Here are 7 tips for moving with kids that will ease the stress for everyone involved.

-How to Keep Kids Stress-Free During a Move
+Keeping Kids Stress-Free During a Move

 To help with the transition, get them excited about all the positive things at the new place.
-Take them on a tour of the new house and their new bedrooms, and let them start picking our paint colors and décor.
+Take them on a tour of the new house and their new bedrooms, and let them start picking out paint colors and décor.
 If you’re moving to a new town, take a day to explore it.
 Focus on all they have to look forward to after the move.